sjentsch/lsjDocs/Ch06/Ch06_DataHandling_4.rst

 The trick to understanding a logarithm is to recognise that the statement that “10 to the power of 3 is equal to 1000” is equivalent to the statement that “the logarithm (in base 10) of 1000 is equal to 3”.
-Mathematically, we write this as follows,
+Mathematically, we write this as:

 | log\ :sub:`10`\(1000) = 3